 If it’s not viable, say so, clearly and up-front.

-- Beware of Clients Who Tell You They Are ‘Easy to Work With’
+Clients Who Tell You They Are ‘Easy to Work With’

 Most clients wouldn’t even think of this.
 If you get a prospective client on a discovery call who volunteers that information, make sure she qualifies it.
 WHY is she easy to work with?
 (The only acceptable answer should be, “Because I do the work and don’t cancel appointments”.)